kbsimms/ijab2025_econ/README.md

 ## Common Features

-### 1. Revenue Neutrality
+### 1. Revenue Surplus Requirement

-All scripts ensure fiscal responsibility by requiring that the total dynamic revenue impact is non-negative (≥ $0 billion).
-This prevents selecting policy packages that would increase the federal deficit.
+All scripts ensure fiscal responsibility by requiring that the total dynamic revenue impact is at least $600 billion.
+This ensures the policy package generates a substantial revenue surplus rather than simply being deficit-neutral.

 ### 2. National Security (NS) Mutual Exclusivity